elnomade/3rdParty/README.md

 3rdParty
 ========
-This project is a collection of C++ libraries that I have used in the past and found usefull.
+This project is a collection of C++ libraries that I have used in the past and found useful.

 Main target is Windows with Visual Studio 2010 or above.